bk/wmk-docs/content/features.md

 The following features are among the ones that set wmk apart:

-- The content is rendered using [Mako][mako], a template system which makes all the resources of Python easily available to you.
+- By default, the content is rendered using [Mako][mako], a template system which makes all the resources of Python easily available to you.
+However [Jinja2][jinja] templates are also supported if that is what you prefer.
 - "Stand-alone" templates – i.e. templates that are not used for presenting markdown-based content – are also rendered if present.
 This can e.g. be used for list pages or content based on external sources (such as a database).
 - Additional data for the site may be loaded from separate YAML files ­ or even (with a small amount of Python/Mako code) from other data sources such as CSV files, SQL databases or REST/graphql APIs.
-- The shortcode system is considerably more powerful than that of most static site generators.
+- The shortcode system is quite powerful and flexible.
 For instance, among the default shortcodes are an image thumbnailer and a page list component.
-A shortcode is just a Mako component, so if you know some Python you can easily build your own.
+A shortcode is just a template, so you can easily build your own.
 - Optional support for the powerful [Pandoc][pandoc] document converter, for the entire site or on a page-by-page basis.
 This gives you access to such features as LaTeX math markup and academic citations, as well as to Pandoc's